nystudio107/craft-vite/docs/docs/index.md

 There is currently an [unsolved issue when referencing assets in files processed by Vite](https://github.com/vitejs/vite/issues/2196), such as a Vue or CSS file.
 In development, URLs will not be properly rewritten.

-Additionally, there is currently no way to get the path of a Vite-processed asset (eg. an image that was imported in a Vue SFC) from the back-end, since the manifest does not reference the original file path.
+Additionally, there is currently no way to get the path of a Vite-processed asset (for example an image that was imported in a Vue SFC) from the back-end, since the manifest does not reference the original file path.
 In most cases, this should not be an issue, as this is not a common use case.

 What you can do is leverage the /public [Public Directory](https://vitejs.dev/guide/assets.html#the-public-directory) for static assets in Vite, so the URLs will not get rewritten.